 The terminals of an Interconnect Model may be located at pins and die pads, pins and buffers, or die pads and buffers.
 A single Interconnect Model shall not have terminals at pins, die pads and buffers simultaneously.

-Any one pin shall not be included in more than one terminal of an Interconnect Model.
+Any one pin name shall not be included in more than one terminal of an Interconnect Model.

-Any one die pad shall not be included in more than one terminal of an Interconnect Model.
+Any one die pad name shall not be included in more than one terminal of an Interconnect Model.

-Any one buffer terminal shall not be included in more than one terminal of an Interconnect Model.
+Any one buffer terminal name shall not be included in more than one terminal of an Interconnect Model.

 Examples: